 As of July 2007, all Annapolis restaurants are required to have at least one certified food service facility manager available for consultation during normal business hours.

-Maryland requires recertification every two years.
+Maryland requires re-certification every three years.

 What is the training?